50k-Customs/DAF-XF/README.md

 6. Go to \<folder_tools>/conversion_tools/rsrc again and pack it's content as zip
 7. Use zipped file as regular mod.

-If you are looking for regular mod file then you will have to wait a bit :P Currently there is no direct usage of this mod yet, but it will be shortly inside "release" folder.

 ### CONTRIBUTION